openvinotoolkit/open_model_zoo/models/intel/face-landmarks-98-detection-0001/README.md

 For face in an image, the network detects landmarks (look at image below).
 The landmarks contain 98 keypoints.

+## Dataset (training and validation) - Internal

+Network is trained and validated on the custom dataset based on WiderFace and VGG2 subsets.

 ## Example

 ![](./assets/face-landmarks-98-detection-0001_1.jpg)